 Our gender pay gap is influenced by a number of factors, including:

-- In April 2024, there were 7 productions either performing or rehearsing (Ben and Imo, English, Love’s Labour’s Lost, The School for Scandal, Buddha of Suburbia, First Encounters: Romeo and Juliet, and Matilda the Musical).
+• In April 2025, there were seven productions either performing or rehearsing, these were Matilda the Musical, First Encounters – The Tempest, Edward II, Much Ado About Nothing, Titus Andronicus, Kyoto and My Neighbour Totoro.
 All departments were therefore working, including our audience-facing teams.
 Given the rates of pay for these teams, this group dominates the Lower Quarter.

-- Our lower paid roles are predominantly female, and the majority of applicants for those roles (and indeed across the RSC more widely) are also women.
-This year, we have increased the percentage of men in the organisation, and most particularly in the lower quarter.
-This has had a positive effect on our gender pay gap.
+• Our lower paid roles are predominantly female, and the majority of applicants for those roles (and indeed across the RSC more widely) are also women.
+The gender workforce split remains static.

 Action we are taking

-- We are updating our recruitment training to emphasise inclusive practices at all stages.
+• We are continuing to review our recruitment policies, processes and practices to emphasise inclusive practices at all stages.

-- We are introducing a hybrid working policy to clarify where it is possible to work in this flexible way.
+• We have introduced a hybrid working policy to clarify where it is possible to work in this flexible way.

-- We are developing plans to review and publish our pay and reward process and create a pay policy and equitable pay framework.
+• We are continuing to develop plans to review and publish our pay and reward process and create a pay policy and equitable pay framework.

 Declaration